 Poor dental health has a negative effect on all aspects of life.
 It leads to increased absenteeism in both the work place and school.
 SCOHC recognizes that access to dental care affects everyone in Sullivan County.
 The need for access stretches across all age groups and all economic situations.
 This practice has begun to fill a void that is greatly needed.
 We welcome all infants, toddlers, children, adolescents and adults of Sullivan County.

 When you choose Community Dental, you’ll find a dental office that understands how to provide quality care with a gentle touch for all ages.
 In addition to our welcoming staff, our high-tech equipment includes quieter high speed electric handpieces and comfortable digital radiography.
 We are dedicated to involving and educating you in your treatment and preventive care.
 Through our dedication to serving the community and inviting staff who take the time to get to know each and every patient, Community Dental gives you and your family a reason to smile.
-Call us today to make an appointment.
+Call us today to make an appointment for children’s oral health.

 What is an emergency: